 For those who wish to take the subject further, we aim to prepare our students for further study in mathematics and instill a love of the subject that will stay with them for life.
 We strive to excite and inspire our students by giving them the opportunity to be involved in cutting-edge research projects supervised by members of the mathematics team.
 This is achieved by means of a number of competitively awarded summer scholarships funded from a mixture of internal and external sources, usually taking place in the summer of the students' second year.

 Importantly, our BSc Mathematics and Financial Mathematics courses are recognised and approved by the Institute of Mathematics and its Applications.

 Outstanding student satisfaction

-We are proud of our record of outstanding levels of student satisfaction over many years, achieving an average of 95% student satisfaction in the National Student Survey over the last three years (NSS 2013-2015).
+We are proud of our record of outstanding levels of student satisfaction over many years.
 Our academic and support staff are friendly and accessible and we strive to offer mathematics with the personal touch!
 First class teaching facilities are based on NTU's Clifton Campus; these are used to develop our students' skills and specialised knowledge through lectures, tutorials, seminars, and via an optional programme of invited lectures given by former graduates.

 Prestigious work placements

 We also offer undergraduate students the opportunity to study abroad as part of the Erasmus scheme or to take a 12-month paid work placement.
 Previous students have worked within leading companies such as BT and IBM or with organisations as varied as General Electric and the London Organising Committee of the Olympic Games.
 Completion of the placement year gives an additional award of Placement Diploma in Professional Practice.